How to Prepare Radio Scripts for Production

 4* JOHNNY-BOY: Look out!
 They've thrown a refrigerator out the window!

-5. SOUND: REFRIGERATOR CRASH.
-WALLA-SCREAMS.
+5. LIVE SFX: REFRIGERATOR CRASH.
+Q

 For each character in the show, write the character's name on the title